riscv-boom/riscv-boom/docs/sections/execution-stages.rst

     and squart-root unit doesn’t cleanly fit either the ``Pipelined`` nor ``Unpipelined`` abstract class, and so directly inherits from the ``FunctionalUnit`` super class.

-:term:`Branch Unit` & Branch Speculation
+Branch Unit & Branch Speculation
 --------------------------------

 The :term:`Branch Unit` handles the resolution of all branch and jump